Dog Bite Lawyer

 Another important factor in determining fault is the age of the victim.
 Unfortunately, it is common for children to be bitten by dogs, and often they accidentally provoked the animal in some fashion.
 Taking the age of the victim into consideration, the legal standing of a dog bite case of, say, a 2-year-old will almost certainly be handled differently than that of a 16-year-old victim.

-One other factor to consider in a dog bite case is where exactly the attack occurred, and if the dog’s owner was present during said attack.
+One other factor to consider in a dog bite case is where exactly the attack occurred and if the dog’s owner was present during said attack.
 Most state laws will hold the dog’s owner accountable for the attack.
 But all of the abovementioned factors should be considered when analyzing a dog bite case.

 Don’t worry.
 The Advocates Law has experienced lawyers available 24/7 to consult with you about your situation.
 If you or a family member have been bitten by a dog, do not hesitate to call our office for a free case evaluation.
 Call us today at 206-452-4200.
 Don’t wait to get back onto the road to recovery.
+You deserve an Advocate.